Finances & Fundraising

 Toggle ItemChapter Financial Responsibilities

-- Facilities: Reservations for venues or gathering spaces
+- Facilities: Costs to reserve venues or meeting spaces

-- Food & Beverage: Catering, taxes, and gratuities
+- Food & Beverage: Cost for catering, taxes, and tips

-- Advertising: Promotional materials, including flyers, postcards, and emails
+- Advertising: Cost for flyers, postcards, and emails

-- Postage: Costs for mailing chapter event invitations or updates
+- Postage: Cost to mail event invites or updates

 Note: Submit requests 6-8 weeks before the event by emailing alumni_comms@byu.edu.